List of EastEnders characters introduced in 1992: Shelley Lewis

 Shelley Lewis, played by Nicole Arumugam, is a college friend of Michelle Fowler (Susan Tully), and is first seen in November 1992.
 When Michelle's housemate, Rachel Kominski (Jacquetta May), leaves Walford early in 1993, Shelley moves in with Michelle and her daughter Vicki Fowler (Samantha Leigh Martin) at 55 Victoria Road.
-She later gets a job as a part-time barmaid in The Queen Victoria pub, and is often seen hanging around with her other student pals Rich and her on/off boyfriend Clem (Jason Yates), which causes problems with Michelle when are caught smoking cannabis in front of Vicki.
+She later gets a job as a part-time barmaid in The Queen Victoria pub, and is often seen hanging around with her other student pal, Rich, and her on/off boyfriend, Clem (Jason Yates), which causes problems with Michelle when they are caught smoking cannabis in front of Vicki.

 Shelley initially sets her sights on Michelle's brother, Mark Fowler (Todd Carty).
 Both appeared smitten with each other, but Mark is harbouring a secret – he is HIV positive.
 Seeing them growing closer, Michelle tells Mark that he has to cool things with Shelley or tell her the truth.
 Mark then decides that it is best that they just remain friends.

-Shelley is a bit of a user and after her brief fling with Mark ends she set her sights on local sleaze, Richard Cole (Ian Reddington), thinking he'd be a good 'meal ticket'.
+Shelley is a bit of a user and after her brief fling with Mark ends she set her sights on local sleaze Richard Cole (Ian Reddington) thinking he'd be a good 'meal ticket'.
 Richard is happy to lavish Shelley with expensive gifts in the hope that they will coax her into having sex with him.
 Shelley is happy to take the gifts, but when Richard begins to seek a return from his investments, Shelley abruptly tells him that she 'wouldn't touch him with a bargepole'.

 Shelley is still attracted to Mark and later initiates a kiss, reigniting their romance.
 In November that year, they (along with Michelle and Clem) go on a trip to Amsterdam.
 Shelley is still dating Clem, so she and Mark sneak away to be together at any opportunity.
 They eventually manage to give Clem and Michelle the slip and end up back at their hotel.
 Shelley makes her amorous intentions clear, but Mark seems hesitant and ends up walking out.
 A confused Shelley follows him and berates him for leading her on.
 Mark is finally forced to divulge that the reason he cannot have sex with her was because he is HIV positive.
 Shelley is furious with him for not trusting her enough to tell her in the first place and tells him she never wants to see him again.